Preschool Program (El programa preescolar)

 Classes for Four-Year-Olds

-Charlottesville City Schools offer a Preschool Program for four-year-old children in nine classes located in our six neighborhood elementary schools.
+Charlottesville City Schools offers a Preschool Program for four-year-old children in nine classes located in our six neighborhood elementary schools.
 Classes are in session Monday through Friday from 8:30 to 3:00 according to the elementary school calendar.
 School buses transport the preschool children to and from school.

 Classes for Three-Year-Olds

 In four of our elementary schools, Charlottesville City Schools has five classes for children who turn three by September 30th of the school year of entry.
 Two of these classes are located in Clark Elementary School and there is one class at Greenbrier, Johnson, and Jackson-Via Elementary Schools.
 The classes are in session five days a week from 9:00 to 2:00.
 The children are transported to school by school bus.
 Requirements for this program are the same as those for the Preschool Program for four-year-old children.

 In order to qualify for the three-year-old class or the four-year-old preschool program, a child must: